nagasridhar/ITS-Workflow/README.md

-# ITS-Workflow
+# Workflows

-This Github repository maintains the tutorial walks through of version 1.8 of the DADA2 pipeline on a small multi-sample ITS amplicon dataset.
+This Github repository maintains the workflows for testing and sharing with Dr. Callahan for various amplicon sequence datasets.

-The dataset used here is a Mock ITS community constructed by selecting a 23 known fungal cultures from the Center for Forest Mycology Research (CFMR) culture collection and sequenced on an Illumina MiSeq using a 2 X 300 bp sequencing kit.